The National Benevolent Charity

 Governance and Leadership

 The charity is governed by 8 trustees who receive no remuneration, payments, or benefits.
-The organization maintains a Finance and Investment Committee with specialized oversight.
+The organisation maintains a Finance and Investment Committee with specialised oversight.

 Chief Executive Officer: Ali Russell